stuckYogurt/jscar/README.md

 - level up
 - fps doesn't affect speed
 - another type of sterring
-- random img chooser of cars and surroundings is not dependent of file names and their quantity is chosen automatically
+- random img chooser of cars and surroundings is not dependent of file names and their quantity is chosen automatically (may not be done w/o plugins)